-The Canadian Pacific Railway connected towns and cities across Canada and without the trans-Canada train, Canada would not have become the developed country it is today.
+The Canadian Pacific Railway connected towns and Canadian cities and without the trans-Canada train, Canada would not have become the developed country it is today.

-However, what makes the train trip across Canada special is it’s a classic journey and a truly Canadian experience.
+However, what makes travelling across Canada by train so special is it’s a classic rail journey and a truly Canadian experience.

-The best way to describe the train across Canada is a restful cruise on land, where you allow yourself the luxury of escaping from phone calls and deadlines while you soak up the stunning scenery.
+The best way to describe a Via Rail journey is a restful cruise on land, where you allow yourself the luxury of escaping from phone calls and deadlines while you soak up the stunning scenery.

-At first, the lack of Wi-Fi bothers me but not long after the train pulls away from Toronto’s Union Station, I realize not having email access has its advantages.
+At first, the lack of Wi-Fi bothers me but not long after the train pulls away from Toronto’s Union Station, I realise not having email access has its advantages.

-During our train ride across Canada, we experience the legendary Via Rail delays The Canadian is known for.
+During our trip on the Canada train, we experience the legendary Via Rail delays The Canadian is known for.

 Freight traffic gets priority on the tracks and it’s not uncommon for the passenger train to be hours late – sometimes even a day late.

-However, by lunchtime, I’ve stopped worrying about being late and have settled into the relaxed pace of the epic train trip across Canada, delays and all.
+However, by lunchtime, I’ve stopped worrying about being late and have settled into the relaxed pace of the epic train journey, delays and all.

 Trans-Canadian Train Cabins

 Via Rail’s The Canadian has three levels of service – Economy, Sleeper Plus and Prestige.

 - Economy Class cabins have seats and guests have access to the Skyline car to purchase meals and panoramic dome.

 - Sleeper Plus Class has berths and cabins for one, two or four people.
 Guests have access to the dining car, where meals are included, a range of activities, access to lounges and glass ceiling carriages.

 - Prestige is the top-level service, with luxurious cabins with an L-shaped couch, Murphy bed, a more spacious private en-suite toilet, access to reserved seating at the front of the dome car and personal concierge.